Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 VICE PRESIDENT AUSTRALIAN COUNCIL OF SOCIAL SERVICE

-Having come to Australia as a part of the Vietnamese refugee ‘boat people’ in the late 1970s and being a member of the LGBTIQ+ community, Hang has first-hand experience of dislocation and exclusion which drives her deep commitment to creating a more just, inclusive and equitable society.
+Having come to Australia as a part of the Vietnamese refugee ‘boat people’ seeking asylum in the late 1970s and being a member of the LGBTIQ+ community, Hang has first-hand experience of dislocation and exclusion which drives her deep commitment to creating a more just, inclusive, and equitable society.

-Kris is an Operations Manager with Cushman & Wakefield with experience in future occupancy and strategic planning.
-He has worked on contracts with NAB and currently works with MLC Life Insurance on their separation from NAB.
-He is experienced in relocating staff to new offices, working on office fit outs to suit flexible co-working spaces, and managing a team of Concierge staff and Facilities Managers.
+Kris has worked on strategic planning for future occupancy within companies such as NAB and MLC Life Insurance.
+He is currently contracted to BHP and working with a global team on the management/future strategic plans for their commercial offices.
+He is experienced in strategic office portfolio planning, relocating staff to new offices, working on office fit outs to suit flexible co-working spaces, and managing a team of Concierge, Facilities Managers, and Analysts.

-Kris studied Architecture and Business Management at the University of Minnesota in the USA as well as a semester in Cooenhagen, Denmark.
-He worked as an Architect in Mexico City and completed his Masters Degree in Architecture at the University of Melbourne in 2013 and has now found a great place to settle here.
+Kris studied Architecture and Business Management at the University of Minnesota in the USA as well as a semester in Copenhagen, Denmark.
+He worked at an architecture firm in Mexico City and completed his Masters Degree in Architecture at the University of Melbourne in 2013 and has now found a great place to settle here.
 He has also had experience in volunteering with Habitat for Humanity in Botswana and Cambodia, and has worked with other volunteer organisations in South Africa and Mexico.

-Kris also is the Lead for the LGBTI Employee Network at Cushman & Wakefield and is honoured to have this opportunity of the Board of Directors for the Victorian Pride Centre and is looking forward to giving back to the LGBTI community within Australia.
+Kris is also the Co-Lead for the LGBTI+ Employee Network at Cushman & Wakefield (UNITY) and is honoured to have this opportunity of the Board of Directors for the Victorian Pride Centre and is looking forward to giving back to the LGBTIQ+ community within Australia.